 The only slicing image I did not show here is the chicken.

-Once you’ve sliced up the chicken and vegetables, it’s time for step 2…
+Once you’ve sliced the chicken and vegetables, the cooking starts.

 Step 2.
 Heat the Thai Green Curry Paste